thejasvibr/thejasvibr.github.io/blog/error_msgs/index.md

 Date: 2020-03-28 8:20
 Category: Python, coding, writing

-*"What gets you into trouble ain't what you don't know, but what you think you do, but ain't so"*
+*"What gets you into trouble ain't what you don't know, but what you think you do, but ain't so"* - Anon

 This post is about how good software should be like an honest person - who knows their area of competence before taking up a task *REPHRASE THISS-- IT'S TOO STRONG*.
 We (myself included) often receive or write code to get things working, and then proceed to keep using it or share it eventually with our lab mates.